Abhisheklearn12/rust-axum-project/README.md

-#### For compiling run: cargo run or cargo watch -x run inside the root directory.
+#### For compiling run: "cargo run" or "cargo watch -x run" inside the root directory.